Parents/Carers Information

 The Glasgow School of Art

-Workshops are delivered in school to explore post-school options at college with an opportunity to visit a college campus.
+Workshops are delivered in school to explore post-school Higher Education options at college with an opportunity to visit a college campus.

 University of the West of Scotland

-The Top-Up Programme has been designed to help pupils prepare for HE and to make informed choices about the future.
+The Top-Up Programme has been designed to help pupils prepare for Higher Education and to make informed choices about the future.
 Pupils will participate in university style lectures and assignments.

 University of Glasgow

 Our work is on behalf of all universities and colleges and is therefore not connected to one specific institution or subject discipline.
-This allows us to be impartial in our attempts to raise awareness/aspiration of higher education and to best prepare young people for successful application to their chosen higher education course.
+This allows us to be impartial in our work to raise awareness/aspiration to higher education and to best prepare young people for successful applications to their chosen higher education course.

 Pupils that participate in FOCUS West will also benefit from: